hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-aws/08-versioned-infrastructure/assignment.md

 ---
 slug: versioned-infrastructure
+id: ktqrbfw9puyr
 type: challenge
 title: "\U0001F4BB Version Controlled Infrastructure"
 teaser: |
   The team has grown and you need to implement code reviews.
-Terraform Cloud can connect to popular Version Control Systems to enable collaboration and testing.
+HCP Terraform can connect to popular Version Control Systems to enable collaboration and testing.
 notes:
 - type: text
   contents: "As Terraform usage continues to increase across the organization, your